Skip to main content

 NavigationContainer

-The NavigationContainer is responsible for managing your app state and linking your top-level navigator to the app environment.
+The NavigationContainer is responsible for managing your app's navigation state and linking your top-level navigator to the app environment.

 The container takes care of platform specific integration and provides various useful functionality: